WHAT TO SEE IN SHIRAKAWA-GO? HOW TO GET TO SHIRAKAWA-GO? IS SHIRAKAWA-GO WORTH VISITING? WHEN IS THE BEST TIME TO VISIT SHIRAKAWA-GO?

 From Kanazawa: Nohi bus company, 75 minutes, ¥3290.

 All buses arrive and depart from Shirakawa-gō Bus Station.
 This is located a few minutes walk from the entrance to the village.
-We highly recommend to book your bus tour in advance, as Shirakawa-go attracts millions of visitors every year!
+We highly recommend booking your bus tour in advance, as Shirakawa-go attracts millions of visitors every year!

 Getting to Shirakawa-go by car